jtcurlin/PowerPlatform-DataverseClient-Python/README.md

 - No general-purpose OData batching, upsert, or association operations yet.
 - `DeleteMultiple`/`UpdateMultiple` are not exposed; quickstart may demonstrate faster deletes using client-side concurrency only.
 - Minimal retry policy in library (network-error only); examples include additional backoff for transient Dataverse consistency.
-- Entity naming conventions in Dataverse (schema/logical/entity set plural & publisher prefix) are only partially abstracted; for multi-create the SDK resolves logical names from entity set metadata.
+- Entity naming conventions in Dataverse: for multi-create the SDK resolves logical names from entity set metadata.

 ## Contributing